 - Bassinets are not available in First/Business Class cabins.

 Seating options for infants

-Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the infant must be included in the reservation by calling American Airlines reservations.
-International taxes and percentage of adult fare may apply.
+- Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the american airlines stroller policy’ infant policy must be included in the reservation by calling American Airlines reservations.
+International taxes and the percentage of adult fare may apply.

 *Infants using bassinets must be younger than 2 years old and weigh no more than 20lbs (9kg)

-American Airlines Stroller Incident and Video Speaking of this policy
+American Airlines Stroller Policy Incident and Video Speaking of this Policy

-Conclusion: Flying American Airlines with a baby or toddler
+Conclusion: Flying American Airlines Baby Stroller or Toddler

 When you are traveling with multiple children and especially when you are alone – it is complicated to carry out the procedures according to this policy.